tylerc108/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-performing analysis on kickstarter data to discover trends
+A project analyzing the success rates of fundraising campaigns on the crowdfunding platform Kickstarter, and what factors contribute to success rates.